mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 #### 0:00

 **Katagiri Roshi:** Yesterday I [talked about] the purpose of the practice, or the purpose of spiritual life.
-The purpose of spiritual life is to actualize *sanzen gakudō*, which means to surrender one’s body and mind to tranquility. *Tranquility* means the Way; to surrender one’s body and mind to tranquility is to study or to learn the Way.
+The purpose of spiritual life is to actualize *sanzen gakudō*, which means to surrender one’s body and mind to tranquility. *Tranquility* means the Way: to surrender one’s body and mind to tranquility is to study or to learn the Way.

 The Way manifests in two ways.
 One is it manifests itself as the absolute – in other words, the ultimate identity of existence, the absolute itself – which is completely, absolutely tranquil, still.
 But it is not something still [like] stagnant water; it is always *active*.
 So the Way appears as every aspect of everydayness.
 Tranquility penetrates every aspect of everydayness.
 That is the Way.